fatahdigital/docco/content/docs/content-and-customization/navigation-and-search.md

 ### Configure search with a Google Custom Search Engine

-By default Docsy uses a Google Custom Search Engine (GCSE) to search your site.
+By default Docco uses a Google Custom Search Engine (GCSE) to search your site.
 To enable this feature, you’ll first need to make sure that you have built a public production version of your site, as otherwise your site won’t be crawled and indexed.

 ### Setting up site search

-1. Deploy your site and ensure that it’s built with HUGO_ENV="production", as Google will only crawl and index Docsy sites built with this setting (you probably don’t want your not-ready-for-prime-time site to be searchable!).
+1. Deploy your site and ensure that it’s built with HUGO_ENV="production", as Google will only crawl and index Docco sites built with this setting (you probably don’t want your not-ready-for-prime-time site to be searchable!).
 You can specify this variable as a command line flag to Hugo:

   ```
   $ env HUGO_ENV="production" hugo